alirezaalallah/movie-sample/how_to_run.md

 # How to run movie service?
 This file describes to how we can run service, you can run movie service by below command:
+This application is written base on Java 11.
 >`mvn spring-boot:run`

 Also, you can change below properties and `application.properties` file: